-Component Unit Component Unit Included in Reporting Entity Because Separate Financial Statements The Martin County Economic The County appoints the EDA Development Authority (EDA) Board members, and the EDA Separate financial provides for development within provides services almost entirely statements are not the County pursuant to Minn. to the County.
-The County has prepared.
-Stat. § 469.1082. operational responsibility.
+The Mantin County Francis The County on a finite the EDA Component Unit Reporting Entity Because Statements Component Unit Included in Separate Financial

+The Martin County Economic Development Authority (EDA) provides for development within the County pursuant to Minn.
+Stat. § 469.1082.